naviarh/gevents/README.md

 This package has minimal complexity of the source code, and can be easily integrated into any program.

+## In some cases, there is a need to use Gevents:

+ - Multiple consumers subscribed to the same event source.
+ - The source does not know which consumers are subscribed.
+ - Consumers can subscribe and unsubscribe dynamically.

 ## Why I should use this:

  - Very easy to use event model.